Kongduino/BastWAN_Minimal_LoRa/README.md

 }
 ```

 These 2 functions are used by `LoRandom.h`.
 Note that technically you shouldn't need `LoRandom.h`, because it has been integrated into LoRa.h – but I have kept working on it and it may have deviated a bit from the original.
 As it is now, I am including it, to stay on the safe side.
 Plus, if you want to use another LoRa-related library, YOU WILL NEED IT.
+Also, see the note below about `LoRa.h`.

 This example shows how to deal with random numbers.
 The code first builds a "stock" of 256 random `uint8_t`.
 Two functions are provided (although I only use one for now):